AFAA Certification Test: Key Updates After NASM Takeover

 Greeting ladies and gentlemen, this brief post is for those of you who are interested in becoming a NASM AFAA Group exercise instructor.
 This brief AFAA certification test update will detail the process as it is now that NASM has taken over AFAA.

-If you read the more prevalent posts on the interwebz about the process, though extremely helpful, you will be misinformed regarding the current procedure.
-I decided that prior to testing I would get on a phone call with an AFAA representative to acquire any details that may have changed.
+If you read the more prevalent posts on the internet about the process, though extremely helpful, you may find some information that is no longer accurate regarding the current procedure.
+I decided that before testing I would get on a phone call with an AFAA representative to acquire any details that may have changed.

 Angel rodriguez fitness

-One very important fact to note, a piece of information that will be greatly helpful to someone like me is that the test is entirely multiple choice.
-I asked this several times, and the representative stated “Yes, it is all multiple choice.”
-Multiple choice tests are most often the best case scenario.
-Assuming that you don’t have a freaking clue what an answer is, you always have the option of using “process of elimination.”
-The other great thing is that you can always come back to a question later.
-This is helpful because sometimes one of the later questions you run into may trigger you remembering the answer to an earlier question.
-However, if you have to remember and write terms and long sentences, as in the practice sheet, that can be more challenging.
+One important fact to note, which will be very helpful to someone like me, is that the test is entirely multiple choice.
+I asked this several times, and the representative stated, “Yes, it is all multiple choice.”
+Multiple choice tests are usually a best case scenario.
+If you aren’t sure about an answer, you have the option of using process of elimination.
+Another benefit is that you can always come back to a question later.
+Sometimes a later question can help trigger your memory about an earlier one.
+This is helpful compared to having to remember and write terms or long sentences as in the practice material, which can be more challenging.

-The test is still administered online, and a proctor will be watching you take the test via a webcam.
+The test is still administered online, and a proctor will watch you take the test via webcam.
 You have one hour to answer the 100 multiple choice questions.
-I have taken the practice test several times, and out of the 30 questions, I had 2 wrong the first time around, and I finished in 7 minutes.
-Now, I get them all right, and finish in about 5 minutes.
-If this practice test is any indication of what will be on the real test, I’m going to smoke this thing!
+I have taken the practice test several times, and out of the 30 questions, I had 2 wrong the first time, finishing in 7 minutes.
+Now, I get them all right and finish in about 5 minutes.
+If this practice test reflects the real test, I’m feeling confident about it!

 angel rodriguez fitness 2

-Another important fact to be aware of is that they WILL allow you to retest if you bomb on the exam.
-However, it’s going to cost you!
-You’ll be dropping a pretty dime to the tune of half the original cost of the material. $149 is what it will cost you to retest.
-I was going to take the test right away, that is how confident I am in my ability to use logic and reason in figuring things out, especially when multiple choice questions are involved.
-However, this minor detail has prompted me to study a bit more.
-Haha.
+Another important fact to be aware of is that they WILL allow you to retest if you do not pass the exam.
+However, it will cost you half the original cost of the materials.
+It will be $149 to retest.
+I was going to take the test right away because I felt confident in using logic and reason to figure things out, especially with multiple choice questions.
+However, this detail encouraged me to study a bit more.
 You might want to do the same.

 angel rodriguez fitness transform

-The final piece of information that I want to share with you guys is that the practical portion is no more.
-In the past, they’d have you do some demonstrations, lead a class, etc. However, since NASM took over, that is no longer the case.
-I suppose that since we have to audition for the gyms, it makes no sense to them in keeping this aspect of it.
-It takes time, cost money, and in today’s world, cost cutting is everything.
-This is sort of good news as it eliminates one of the portions you need to prepare for, and allows you to focus solely on the knowledge portion.
+The final piece of information I want to share is that the practical portion is no longer required.
+In the past, you had to do demonstrations, lead a class, etc. Since NASM took over, that part has been removed.
+I suppose this makes sense since gyms require auditions anyway.
+It saves time and money, which is important in today’s environment.
+This is good news because it eliminates one part you need to prepare for and lets you focus solely on the knowledge portion.

-I plan to take the test in the next couple of weeks, and I will further update this article with any other important details that may help you on your journey to becoming a NASM AFAA certified group exercise instructor!
+I plan to take the test in the next couple of weeks and will update this

 Be the first to comment